Reactive-Extensions/RxJS/doc/designguidelines/readme.md

 It then places several filters and projections on top of the event to make the event only fire if a unique value has come through.
 (The `keyup` event fires for every key stroke, so also if the user presses left or right arrow, moving the cursor but not changing the input text).

-Next it makes sure the event only gets fired after 250 milliseconds of activity by using the `throttle` operator.
+Next it makes sure the event only gets fired after 250 milliseconds of activity by using the `debounce` operator.
 (If the user is still typing characters, this saves a potentially expensive lookup that will be ignored immediately).

-In traditionally written programs, this throttling would introduce separate callbacks through a timer.
+In traditionally written programs, this debouncing would introduce separate callbacks through a timer.
 This timer could potentially throw exceptions (certain timers have a maximum amount of operations in flight).

 Once the user input has been filtered down it is time to perform the dictionary lookup.
 As this is usually an expensive operation (e.g. a request to a server on the other side of the world), this operation is itself asynchronous as well.